-Hello and happy new year Yuma!
+Hello and happy new year Riverside!

-We hope you and your family had a wonderful holiday season and that the new year will bring many blessings.
+We hope you and your family had a wonderful 2023 and that the new year will bring many blessings.

-It's been a year already and we're excited to be headed your way soon for our annual show and sale in Yuma, AZ.
-With an over-stuffed inventory, you're sure to find beautiful works that are perfect for treating yourself or getting a head start on a year's worth of gifts.
+Time flew by so fast after our last visit!
+We are excited to be headed your way soon for our first 2024 show in Riverside, CA. With an overstuffed inventory, you are sure to find beautiful works that are perfect for treating yourself or getting a head start on a year's worth of gifts.

 For this show there are so many new necklaces, including a huge variety of short Santo Domingo and turquoise necklaces which can be worn alone or paired with a pendant, as well as plenty of earrings, rings, bracelets and more.
 We kept Hopi artist Darren Seweyestewa busy creating a huge variety of his silver overlay earrings and rings in all sizes.
 If you haven't seen Darren's work, you're in for a treat.
-It's text-book definition of traditional Hopi overlay style jewelry, and his pieces are absolute perfection for an excellent price.
+It's textbook definition of traditional Hopi overlay style jewelry, and his pieces are absolute perfection for an excellent price.
 We have lots of beautiful new Santo Domingo jewelry in shell, turquoise and all the colors of spiny oyster shell (orange, red and purple) including new, colorful earrings by Daniel Coriz.
 We also have new colorful bead necklaces by Alexandria Coriz.
-For our purple fans - Alton Bedonie made two sugilite pendants, and just in is an amazing 14kt gold and sterling silver bracelet by Vernon Haskie which features a magnificent sugilite stone.
-As you know, sugilite is becoming very rare and expensive so we sourced some at the Tucson Gem & Mineral show last February and gave stones to Alton to make some fabulous pieces for us.
-This is an excellent opportunity to add to your collection at prices you won't find elsewhere.
-We also obtained more wonderful rings, pendants, and earrings with muchsought-after White Buffalo.
+For Alton fans - he made two impressive pendants in peanut jasper and White Buffalo as well as some long necklaces.
+He is currently working on more pieces we are hoping to have by show time.
+We will also have more sugilite pieces being made which will most likely be for the fall show.
+As you know, sugilite is becoming very rare and expensive so when we find good stones at reasonable prices, we snap them up.
+This makes for excellent opportunities to add to your collection at prices you won't find elsewhere.
+We also obtained more wonderful rings, pendants, and earrings with much-sought-after White Buffalo, including large gorgeous White Buffalo necklace and earring set.